rtedpro-cpu/dockermox/vmbr0/README.md

 ![vmbr0](./image.png)

 Thats all!
-Tho you will have to apply static ips in VMs to have network access (Or create your own DHCP SERVER)
+Then you will have to apply static ips in VMs to have network access.
+(Or create your own DHCP SERVER)